Walsh taking steps to limit social gatherings, says he does not want to hand out fines

-BOSTON (WHDH) - People are encouraged to keep their distance from others during the coronavirus emergency; however, there is some concern that not everyone is doing their part to help slow the spread.
+BOSTON (WHDH) - People are being encouraged to keep their distance from others during the coronavirus emergency and there is some concern that not everyone is doing their part to help slow the spread.

 Walsh has taken several steps including zip-tying basketball nets to try and prevent the play of sports that bring people into close contact with one another.